 - a.
 Completed Academic Integrity & Misconduct (AIM) Referral Form - b.
-Copy/original work with plagiarised passages marked; - c. copy of source material with passages which have been plagiarised marked; - d. summary of any informal interview with the student regarding the incident (it is preferred that no interview (excluding a Viva) takes place before a written allegation is put to the candidate by the Secretary to Academic Board); - e. notes of any viva that has taken place (eg for confirmation of the originality of the work). - f. copy of the instructions given to the candidate regarding the component and a copy of the referencing instructions given to the candidate;
+Copy/original work with appropriate passages marked; - c.
+Copy of source material with appropriate passages marked; - Summary of any informal interview with the student regarding the incident (it is preferred that no interview (excluding a Viva) takes place before a written allegation is put to the candidate by the Secretary to Academic Board); - e.
+Notes of any viva that has taken place (e.g.for confirmation of the originality of the work).

+f.
+Copy of the instructions given to the candidate regarding the component and a copy of the referencing instructions given to the candidate;